Van Lear Rose

 Van Lear Rose is the forty-second solo studio album by American country music singer-songwriter Loretta Lynn.
 It was released on April 27, 2004, by Interscope Records.
 The album was produced by Jack White.
 The album was widely praised by critics, peaking at No. 2 on the US Billboard Top Country Albums chart and at No. 24 on the Billboard 200, the most successful crossover album of Lynn's 60-year career at that point.
-The track "Portland Oregon" was listed as the 305th best song of the 2000s by Pitchfork Media.
+The track "Portland Oregon" was listed as the 305th best song of the 2000s by Pitchfork.

 Background

 The album was initially intended as a musical experiment, blending the styles of Lynn and producer White.
 White also co-wrote one track, sings a duet with Lynn, and performs throughout the entire album as a musician.
 At the time of the album's release, Lynn was 72 and White was 28.
 The title refers to Lynn's origins as the daughter of a miner working the Van Lear coal mines.